 Can't make it to the Plantation?
 We might be able to come to you!
 In the past we have done outreaches for schools, libraries, festivals, and other big and small events.
 Below is just a sampling of what we can take on the road.

 Colonial Toys and Games - Our interpreters demonstrate and discuss a variety of 18th century toys and games and their significance in a colonial child's development.
-Participants can then enjoy some of the toys and games themselves.
+Participants can then enjoy some of the toys and games themselves, and finish by making a colonial toy of their own to keep.

 Candle Dipping - In this very popular activity, participants will learn about the sources of light available to early colonists, and how settlers worked with available natural resources (beeswax, tallow) to create their own light.
 Participants will be given the opportunity to dip their own candles (using paraffin), which they can take home at the end of the program.
 This program requires a safe place to have an open fire and is restricted to ages 6 and up.